python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/common-issues.md

 ---
 title: Common issues using Python on Windows
-description: This guide describes common issues you may run into when using Python on Windows and how to fix them.
+description: A list of common issues with Python on Windows and how to fix them
 ---

+TODO!!! rewrite/rearrange in list form with lots of links to other resources

 ### When I run `python` in the terminal I get no result, or the Windows Store opens!